-As you may know, in order to be called Champagne the product must be produced within the boundaries of the Champagne Region in France.
+As you may know, in order to be called Champagne the wine must be produced within the boundaries of the Champagne Region in France.
 This Region was delineated many generations ago and must be adhered to with strict regulations.
 Therefore, when you look at the prices of Champagne and wonder why they are so high, you must realize all the many factors that go into the making of that final bottle.

 The history of champagne goes back about 300 years thanks to that famous monk above, who discovered by accident the wonders of extra wine fermentation producing those lovely bubbles.
 The key process in producing Champagne is that SECOND fermentation which occurs in a sealed bottle.
 The entire process is described below.